nick8787/TestWithAllureReport/Readme.md

 ```

 3. In package "resources" - create `allure.properties` to specify a folder for the results.
-* Add `allure.report.directory=target/allure-report`
+* Add `allure.results.directory=target/allure-results`
 * Add in package "target" create directory `allure-results`
 4. In right menu Maven "m" need to install Allure - Plugins - allure - allure:install - allure:report

 ## 🚀Getting started:

-* `mvn test` - to start the test
+* `mvn clean test` - to start the test
-<br>Maybe folder `allure-results` will appear in the project root, drag and drop it into package "target".

-* `mvn allure:serve` - to generate a report using one of the following command:
+* `mvn allure:serve` - to generate a report using one of the following command

 ## 🔗Additional: